Casualties of the September 11 attacks: Forensic identification

 Due to the mass amount of debris and the scale of the towers, many of those who were killed in the attacks were not found intact.
 It was reported that only 174 complete bodies were recovered from Ground Zero, out of the about 2,753 deceased.
 Many fragments were found in recovered shoes or pieces of clothing or pockets made from large pieces of debris, with 19,979 fragments recovered from Ground Zero.

 Identifications through DNA can be made by comparing the DNA profile of reference samples with those found in the human remains, through obtaining samples from personal items (toothbrush/hairbrush), banked biological samples, relatives, or other identified remains.
-The extreme heat, pressures and contamination from the collapse of the buildings has caused some of the DNA to become degraded and unusable.
+The extreme heat, pressures and contamination from the collapse of the buildings caused some of the DNA to become degraded and unusable.
 Samples were also degraded because some body fragments remained in the rubble for 8 to 10 months.
 In response to this, the medical examiner's office and other scientific groups created new techniques to process the bone fragments.
 The Associated Press reported that the medical examiner's office possesses "about 10,000 unidentified bone and tissue fragments that cannot be matched to the list of the dead".
 Bone fragments were still being found in 2006 as workers prepared the damaged Deutsche Bank Building for demolition.

 In order to extract the DNA, medical examiners pulverize the fragments, and compare the extracted DNA to the collection of genetic material from victims and/or their relatives, with scientists revisiting bone fragments multiple times in an attempt to identify the victims.